54skyxenon/54skyxenon.github.io/content/blog/finale-2023.md

 {{% blog-shortcode caption="I worried that my skills had regressed after this" file="https://i.ibb.co/9bWZZ6m/first-week.png" %}}

-Companies like Pinterest ran out of headcount so fast that I couldn't get an offer even though I did well on the onsite.
+In some cases, I could have just gotten rejected because headcount ran out before I could finish interviewing.
+This happened at Pinterest, where I both aced the questions and built rapport with my interviewers.

-Past this, it was also tough balancing interviews with my internship at Meta as I had to take days off and WFH as much as possible.
+Past this, it was also tough balancing interviews with my internship at Meta as I had to take days off and work remotely excessively.

 ### The Remaining FAANGs